 Destinations for 2016

-From increased tiger sightings in India, to new areas to explore in Burma – we’ve picked the destinations we're most excited about for 2016.
+From increased tiger sightings in India, to new areas to explore in Myanmar – we’ve picked the destinations we're most excited about for 2016.

 Tiger population increase, by Samantha

 Now has never been a better time to visit India in terms of the wildlife.
 The tiger population is up 30% which is fantastic news and makes sightings even more likely.
 My favourite national park is Kanha which boasts tigers, leopards, swamp deer, wild dog and over 200 bird species.
 I also love it because it’s home to my favourite lodge – Shergarh.

 It’s a relaxed tented camp, and the hosts Jehan (an experienced naturalist) and his wife Katie are so welcoming that many travellers tell me on their return that they have invited the couple over to their home country.
 Activities from the lodge include guided walks through the buffer zone, bicycle rides into the jungle and visits to the local market.

 Colombia has it all – plenty of crumbling ruins north and south, rolling coffee plantations, colourful birdlife, the Amazon rainforest (Colombia borders Brazil and Peru), grand colonial architecture and a fantastic selection of museums.

 It also has some interesting cities to explore such as Medellín, Cartagena and Bogotá - which is great for those that want to weave lively cities in between exploring the countryside.
 We’ve been singing Colombia’s praises for years, but we think the rest of the world is now catching on (new direct flights from the UK in 2014 are testament to this) – so visit soon, whilst it’s still relatively under the radar.

 Celebrating the USA's national parks, by Matt and Kim